uni7corn/compose-hot-reload/README.md

 ## FAQ

-### My multiplatform project doesn't have a Desktop target.
-Can I use Compose Hot Reload?

-To use Compose Hot Reload, you'll have to add a module to your project that does configure a desktop target.
-It's worth noting that you will only be able to hot-reload code that can be run on the desktop JVM target.
-A possible setup might be the following:
-- A `ui-components` module that specifies platform-agnostic UI components.
-- A `gallery` module with a configured desktop target and Compose Hot Reload.

 ### I am developing an Android application and am not using Kotlin Multiplatform.
 Can I use Compose Hot Reload?

 Compose Hot Reload is designed to work with Compose Multiplatform.
-If you'd like to use Compose Hot Reload with an Android-only project, you will have to:
+If you'd like to use Compose Hot Reload with an Android-only project, you need to:

 - Switch from the Jetpack Compose plugin to the Compose Multiplatform plugin.
 - Add a separate Gradle module and configure the `desktop` target according to the instructions above.